-The incremental cash used by accounts receivable during the three months ended March 31, 2015 was due primarily to our transition to an all-direct strategy in the U.S., including the establishment of accounts receivable directly with our U.S. end-users that previously purchased from our U.S. distribution partners and the impact of increased revenues during the three months ended March 31, 2015 relative to the same period of the prior year, including the margin capture associated with the aforementioned all-direct strategy.
-The incremental cash used by accrued liabilities was due primarily to higher relative payments related to employee incentive programs during the three months ended March 31, 2015 as compared to the same period of the prior year.
-The incremental cash used by inventory during the three months ended March 31, 2015 as compared to the prior year was supported by higher expected demand for our CAG diagnostic instruments and VetLab consumables.
-The increase in cash used by accounts payable during the three months ended March 31, 2015 as compared to the prior year was due primarily to the timing of vendor payments.
-The increase in cash provided by other assets during the three months ended March 31, 2015 as compared to the prior year was due primarily to higher income taxes receivable resulting from the timing of the Tax Increase Prevention Act enactment in the fourth quarter of 2014.
+The incremental cash used by accounts receivable during the nine months ended September 30, 2015 was due primarily to our transition to an all-direct strategy in the U.S., including the establishment of accounts receivable directly with our U.S. end-users that previously purchased from our U.S. distribution partners, which have taken a longer elapsed time to collect.
+Additionally, accounts receivable was impacted by increased revenues during the nine months ended September 30, 2015, relative to the same period in the prior year, including the margin capture associated with the aforementioned all-direct strategy.
+The incremental cash used by accrued liabilities was due primarily to cash used for personnel-related accruals, including higher relative payments related to employee incentive programs and commissions and as well as higher payments for other accruals due to increases in expenses during the nine months ended September 30, 2015, as compared to the same period of the prior year.
+The incremental cash used by inventory during the nine months ended September 30, 2015, as compared to the same period in the prior year, was driven by strong chemistry and hematology instrument demand, including the international launch of our Catalyst One, as well as for related VetLab consumables, and lower than expected demand for our OPTI Medical and digital imaging products.
+The cash used by deferred revenue during the nine months ended September 30, 2015 as compared to cash provided during the same period of the prior year was due primarily to sales under our Catalyst One introductory offer during 2014 for which we recognized the revenue during the nine months ended September 30, 2015 upon delivery of the Catalyst One instruments or customer election to keep the Catalyst Dx instruments.
+The increase in cash provided by other assets during the nine months ended September 30, 2015, as compared to the same period in the prior year, was due primarily to higher income taxes receivable resulting from the timing of the Tax Increase Prevention Act enactment late in the fourth quarter of 2014 and the recognition of deferred cost of Catalyst instruments during the nine months ended September 30, 2015 under the aforementioned Catalyst One introductory offer.

-We historically have experienced proportionally lower net cash flows from operating activities during the first quarter and proportionally higher cash flows from operating activities for the remainder of the year and for the annual period driven primarily by payments related to annual employee incentive programs in the first quarter following the year for which the bonuses were earned and the seasonality of vector-borne disease testing, which has historically resulted in significant increases in accounts receivable balances during the first quarter of the year.
+We have historically experienced proportionally lower net cash flows from operating activities during the first quarter and proportionally higher cash flows from operating activities for the remainder of the year and for the annual period driven primarily by payments related to annual employee incentive programs in the first quarter following the year for which the bonuses were earned and the seasonality of vector-borne disease testing, which has historically resulted in significant increases in accounts receivable balances during the first quarter of the year.

 Investing Activities.
-Cash used by investing activities was \$160.6 million for the three months ended March 31, 2015 as compared to \$12.6 million for the same period of the prior year.
-The increase in cash used by investing activities was due primarily to the purchase of marketable securities during the first quarter of 2015 and, to a lesser extent, incremental capital investments in manufacturing and reference laboratory equipment during the three months ended March 31, 2015 as compared to the same period of the prior year.
+Cash used by investing activities was \$282.4 million for the nine months ended September 30, 2015 as compared to \$44.8 million for the same period of the prior year.
+The increase in cash used by investing activities was due primarily to the purchase of marketable securities during the nine months ended September 30, 2015.
+To a lesser extent, incremental capital investments in our reference laboratory equipment and facilities during the nine months ended September 30, 2015 also contributed to the increase in cash used by investing activities.